rosblox/blox-navigation2/README.md

-# BloX Robot-Localization
+# BloX Navigation2

-The BloX Robot-Localization implements sensor fusion and robot localization based on the ROS2 version of the [robot_localization](https://github.com/cra-ros-pkg/robot_localization) package.
-The package's official documentation and how to configure it can be found [here](http://docs.ros.org/en/noetic/api/robot_localization/html/index.html).
+The BloX Navigation2 implements the [ROS2 Navigation Framework and System](https://navigation.ros.org/index.html).
+Note, the BloX Navigation2 doesn't start a localization system.

 ## Data

-Depending on the configuration in config.yaml, the BloX Robot-Localization subscribes to sensor messages from various sensors, e.g. IMU, GNSS, wheel odometry, and publishes coordinate transforms, i.e. tf2 message of the specified frames, e.g. odom->robot_base or world->odom.
+The Navigation2 stack is a complex set of algorithms and transmits many messages.
+Visualize its entire output either in rviz2 or Foxglove Studio.